Machine ethics

 Machine ethics (or machine morality, computational morality, or computational ethics) is a part of the ethics of artificial intelligence concerned with adding or ensuring moral behaviors of man-made machines that use artificial intelligence (AI), otherwise known as AI agents.
 Machine ethics differs from other ethical fields related to engineering and technology.
 It should not be confused with computer ethics, which focuses on human use of computers.
 It should also be distinguished from the philosophy of technology, which concerns itself with technology's grander social effects.

 Definitions

 James H. Moor, one of the pioneering theoreticians in the field of computer ethics, defines four kinds of ethical robots.
-As an extensive researcher on the studies of philosophy of artificial intelligence, philosophy of mind, philosophy of science, and logic, Moor defines machines as ethical impact agents, implicit ethical agents, explicit ethical agents, or full ethical agents.
-A machine can be more than one type of agent.
+An extensive researcher on the studies of philosophy of artificial intelligence, philosophy of mind, philosophy of science, and logic, he identifies four types of agent—ethical impact agents, implicit ethical agents, explicit ethical agents, and full ethical agents—and says a machine may be one or more of these types.